 Both CPOs and C. auris can cause colonization or infection.
 Colonization means that the person has the organism in or on their body, but it is not causing any symptoms.
 People may be colonized for varying lengths of time, but use of antibiotics appears to prolong duration of colonization.
-Once someone is colonized, they have a higher risk of developing an invasive infection with that organism.
+Once someone is colonized, they are at risk of developing an invasive infection with that organism.

 Infection means the organism has invaded tissues and is causing illness.
-The type of symptoms will depend on where in the body the infection is located, for example, urinary system, lungs, blood, skin or wound, etc. In addition, 50% of CPO blood stream infections and 30-60% of C. auris infections can be fatal.
+The type of symptoms will depend on what part of the body is infected, for example, urinary system, lungs, blood, skin, or wound.
+In addition, 50% of CPO blood stream infections and 30-60% of C. auris infections can be fatal.

 People who are colonized or infected can shed the organism in their environment, in skin cells (for C. auris) and in body fluids (for both).
-Other patients acquire these germs, usually from healthcare workers' hands or from a contaminated healthcare environment, and then spread to others.
+Other patients can acquire these germs, usually from healthcare workers' hands or from a contaminated healthcare environment, and then spread to others.
 It's important to identify these patients quickly so the right infection prevention measures can be implemented to protect other patients in your facility.

-Who should have proactive screening for CPOs and Candida auris?
+Who should have admission screening for CPOs and Candida auris?